 Common COGS Accounting Mistakes That Could Trigger an IRS Audit

-As a contractor, you're accustomed to handling a large number of moving parts - labor costs, material purchases, and the day-to-day responsibilities associated with running a construction business.
+As a contractor, you're accustomed to handling a large number of moving parts, labor costs, raw materials purchases, and the day-to-day responsibilities associated with running a construction business.
 However, one area that frequently presents issues is Cost of Goods Sold (COGS) accounting.
-While it may appear to be a simple element of your bookkeeping, COGS errors can raise red flags with the IRS, resulting in audits and penalties.
-In this post, we'll go over the most prevalent COGS accounting mistakes that could result in an IRS audit and how to avoid them.
+While it may appear to be a simple element of your bookkeeping, errors in calculating cost of goods sold can raise red flags with the IRS, resulting in audits and penalties.
+In this post, we'll go over the most prevalent COGS in accounting mistakes that could result in an IRS audit and how to avoid them.

 What Is COGS and Why Is It Important?